Jmac217/hugotest/content/posts/Using-GraphQL-and-Express-js-to-Query-Users-from-MySQL-Database/index.md

 >The `--force` flag tells npm to install the packages even if there are conflicts with already-installed packages.
 This can be useful if you want to overwrite an existing installation of a package.
 I had package conflicts and this is the dirty way to deal with them.

 ---------------------------------------------------------------------------
 Now the real first step is planning...
 Let's stop and think.
 We are going to set up a GraphQL server using Express.js and connect it to a MariaDB database using the mysql library.
-There's a few things to not about that setup going in: First we're using podman to create two containers, one for our GraphiQL app and the other for the MariaDB database; and next the containers will be deployed with `podman-compose`.
+There's a few things to note about that setup going in: First we're using podman to create two containers, one for our GraphiQL app and the other for the MariaDB database; and next the containers will be deployed with `podman-compose`.
 There is one caveat that will be brushed over later.
 I'm manually inserting information into the MariaDB database for this post.
 It is possible to go on and add something like [PHPMyAdmin](https://www.phpmyadmin.net/) to manage the database operations.

 Copy the following `Dockerfile` to build out the image that will then be linked in the `docker-compose` step.